mohsenFN/FN-manager/README.md

 #### Roadmap
-- [ ] Use custom group link.
 - [x] Set command for custom command(e.g. !test).
 - [x] General options like start | help | coder.
 - [x] Lock and unlock links in group.
 - [x] Lock and unluck stickers in group.
 - [x] Lock and unlock forwards in group.
+- [x] lock and unlock welcome message for new users.
-- [ ] prevent users from sending messages for limited time (e.g. /sleep 1:30).
+- [ ] Prevent users from sending messages for limited time (e.g. /sleep 1:30).
 - [x] Remove user by command
-- [ ] Set custom message for welcome message.
-- [ ] Reply the custom message for new users.
+- [x] Reply the custom message for new users.
 - [x] Delete last messages in group (e.g. delete 10 last messages).
 - [x] Command for getting some information about user.
 - [x] Report option(forwards the reported message to admin).
 - [x] Function for getting groups.
 - [x] Warn command.
+- [ ] Use Persian texts instead of English.

 ### some notes about new version: